 I used spot prawns I caught while in Alaska, but really any shrimp will work, as will crawfish, crab and yes, lobster.
 Shrimp mac is especially good with those little pink boreal shrimp from the northern oceans; those shrimp are also sustainably caught.

-The key to any good mac and cheese is the cheese sauce.
+The key to any good mac and cheese is the cheese sauce, called a mornay in French cooking.
 It’s easy to make.
-You start with a flour-and-butter roux, cook it until it’s a light beige, then mix in milk, half-and-half or, in this case, cream.
+You start with a flour-and-butter roux, cook it until it’s a beige, then mix in milk, half-and-half or, in this case, cream.
 Yes, cream is richer than milk, but with milk you risk it curdling if your pot is too hot.
 Cream is sturdier.
 If you do choose milk, it must be whole milk.